Sankarea: Undying Love: Other characters

-Darin is Jogorō Furuya's former assistant and a researcher for ZoMA, specializing in zombie experimentation.
+Darin is Jogorō's former assistant and a researcher for ZoMA, specializing in zombie experimentation.
 Though less knowledgeable than Jogorō, her reliable mental state makes her a frequent contact for Chihiro and Rea.
 She initially views Rea as a research specimen, but their relationship evolves as Rea treats her with genuine friendship.
 Darin's fascination with zombies stems from childhood neglect—her father only acknowledged her during research discussions.
 She administers controlled zombie-poison doses to enhance her physical capabilities, suppressing pain receptors at the risk of self-injury.
 Her studies reveal that Rea's partial pre-death potion consumption explains her retained personality, unlike traditional test subjects revived post-mortem.

 Media

 Manga

 Written and illustrated by Mitsuru Hattori, Sankarea: Undying Love was serialized in Kodansha's Bessatsu Shōnen Magazine from December 9, 2009, to September 9, 2014.
 Its chapters were collected in eleven tankōbon volumes, published between July 16, 2010, and November 11, 2014.
 The fifth volume's limited edition was bundled with drama CD, telling an original story.

 Kodansha USA licensed the manga for English release in North America.
 The eleven volumes were released from June 11, 2013, to March 24, 2015.